 Keith W. Marshall, PhD, MBA

-Keith leads finance and corporate development at Torque.
+Keith leads finance at Torque.
 Keith spent 15 years in investment banking primarily focused on strategic, financial, and cross-border advisory work for biotechnology and pharmaceutical companies.
 He began his banking career at JPMorgan H&Q after working in biotechnology at Immulogic Pharmaceuticals.
 Keith holds a PhD in pharmaceutical chemistry from UCSF and MBA from University of Chicago Booth School of Business.

 John M. Dineen has served as a member of our board of directors since January 2016.
 John is an Operating Advisor to Clayton, Dublier & Rice, LLC, a private equity firm based in New York.
 John serves as the Chairman of Healogics Corp and on the Board of Merrimack (NASDAQ:MACK).
 From 1986 to 2015, Mr. Dineen served in a variety of leadership roles in the US, Europe and Asia with the GE Company.
 During his tenure at GE he served as President and Chief Executive Officer of GE Healthcare, Chief Executive Officer of GE Transportation, President of GE Plastics, General Manager of GE’s Power Equipment business and General Manager of GE Appliance’s, Microwave and Air-Conditioning businesses.
 John holds BS degrees in Biology and Computer Science from the University of Vermont.